 The collected episodic memory $M_{ep}$ provides in-context examples for agent node inference.
 Before decision-making begins at inference time, an agent node retrieves in-context examples from $M_{ep}$ by comparing its current subgoal $g^n$ to the stored goals using cosine similarity.
-Specifically, the agent embeds its goal $g^n$ as $v^n = f_{\text{sen}}(g^n)$ and computes the similarity with each $v^e$ in $M_{ep}$: $\text{sim}(v^n, v^e) = (v^n \cdot v^e) / (\|v^n\| \cdot \|v^e\|)$.
-The agent retrieves the top $k$ most similar experiences (with $k$ determined by a token limit) to assemble as in-context examples.
+Specifically, the agent embeds its goal $g^n$ as $v^n = f_{\text{sen}}(g^n)$ and computes similarity with each $v^e$ in $M_{ep}$: $\text{sim}(v^n, v^e) = (v^n \cdot v^e) / (\|v^n\| \cdot \|v^e\|)$.
+The agent retrieves the top $k$ similar experiences (with $k$ determined by a token limit) as in-context examples.
 If multiple experiences have the same similarity score, \emph{ReAcTree} samples uniformly across termination states \{\textit{success}, \textit{failure}, \textit{expand}\} to promote diversity.
 In practice, episodic memory can be bootstrapped from a few manually collected trajectories and gradually augmented with additional successful executions.

-\textbf{Working Memory.} Working memory captures environment-specific information within a single \emph{ReAcTree} run and is shared across all agent nodes to store and recall key observations.
-In this work, we focus on tracking the locations of movable objects to reduce redundant interactions and mitigate hallucinations by providing accurate, environment-specific knowledge.
+\textbf{Working Memory.} Working memory captures environment-specific information within a single \emph{ReAcTree} run, shared across all agent nodes to store and recall key observations.
+In this work, we focus on tracking movable object locations to reduce redundant interactions and mitigate hallucinations by providing accurate, environment-specific knowledge.

-Working memory is integrated into agent nodes of \emph{ReAcTree} through two mechanisms.
-First, the executable skill set $\mathcal{A}^n_t$ is augmented with special actions, \textit{recall location of $<$movable object$>$}, enabling the agent to query the stored location of any movable object directly instead of actively exploring the environment.
+Working memory is integrated into agent nodes of \emph{ReAcTree} via two mechanisms.
+First, the executable skill set $\mathcal{A}^n_t$ is augmented with special actions, \textit{recall location of $<$movable object$>$}, enabling agents to query the stored location of any movable object directly instead of actively exploring the environment.
 This recall action exclusively queries working memory.
 Second, working memory is automatically updated whenever an agent observes movable objects during interaction.
 For instance, if an agent opens a fridge and finds juice, it updates the working memory to reflect that juice is now in the fridge.
 We implement working memory as a lightweight Python dictionary that maps object classes to lists of observed instances and their associated locations (e.g., IDs, rooms, receptacles).
-This mechanism extends the concept of tool usage in language models \citep{schick2024toolformer}, where the agent treats \textit{recall location} as a specialized tool-like action.
+This mechanism extends the concept of tool usage in language models \citep{schick2024toolformer}, treating \textit{recall location} as a specialized tool-like action.